alastairpatrick/qos/README.md

 ### Atomics

 These are atomic with respect to multiple tasks running on the same core but not between tasks running on different cores or with ISRs.
 Atomics run wholly in thread mode and incur no supervisor call overhead.
-The only interaction with privileged threads: they can roll back the thread mode program counter to the beginning of an atomic subroutine to ensure that atomic operations are exactly so so with respect to tasks.

 ```c
 typedef volatile int32_t qos_atomic32_t;